Try one of our AirHull-enabled boats

 Electric powertrain and energy management system for 24-passenger catamaran

-"Rotterdam Watertaxi is betting on Pascal's system for both their conventional and air-lubricated hulls — a strong vote of confidence in the platform."
+"Rotterdam Watertaxi is choosing Pascal's system for both their conventional and air-lubricated hulls"

 Introduction

-We have signed our first standalone powertrain integration contract with Rotterdam Watertaxi — the largest waterway transport operator in the city.
+We have signed a powertrain integration contract with Rotterdam Watertaxi — the largest waterway transport operator in the city.
 The vessel is a 12-meter fully electric semi-foiling catamaran concept developed by Green Power Boats, designed to carry 24 passengers on Rotterdam's waterways.
-It is the first time Pascal delivers powertrain integration as a standalone product, independent of our AirHull hull technology.

 About the project